-However, the benchmark models considered in \emph{RQ1} and \emph{RQ2} (a)~were extensively used in the SBST literature (e.g.,~\cite{DBLP:conf/arch/ErnstABCDFFG0KM21,fehnker2004benchmarks,jin2014powertrain,Aristeo,fainekos2019robustness,Donze2010}), (b)~are representative from different CPS systems, i.e., AT, AFC, CC are from the automotive domain, NN is from the ML domain, WT is from the electrical domain, F16 is from the aerospace domain, (c)~some of the models were developed by engineers working in the industry, i.e., AFC is from Toyota~\cite{jin2014powertrain}.
-The case study used to answer \emph{RQ3} is a large and complex case study representative of industrial systems developed by MathWorks~\cite{MathWorks} and linked to the EcoCAR Mobility Challenge~\cite{EcoCAR}, a competition sponsored by the U.S. Department of Energy~\cite{DOE}, General Motors~\cite{GM}.
+However, the benchmark models considered in \emph{RQ1} and \emph{RQ2} (a)~were extensively used in the SBST literature (e.g.,~\cite{DBLP:conf/arch/ErnstABCDFFG0KM21,fehnker2004benchmarks,jin2014powertrain,Aristeo,Fainekos2019,Donze2010}), (b)~are representative of different CPS systems, i.e., AT, AFC and CC are from the automotive domain, NN is from the ML domain, WT is from the electrical domain, and F16 is from the aerospace domain, (c)~some of the models were developed by engineers working in the industry, i.e., AFC is from Toyota~\cite{jin2014powertrain}.
+The case studies used to answer \emph{RQ5} are large and complex case studies representative of industrial systems developed by MathWorks~\cite{MathWorks} and linked to the EcoCAR Mobility Challenge~\cite{EcoCAR}, a competition sponsored by the U.S. Department of Energy~\cite{DOE}, General Motors~\cite{GM}.